pwinnie2026/group-ate/README.md

 ## Acknowledgements
 We couldn't have created this project without the support of many people.
 Thank you to Professor Albert Kochaphum for guiding us through every process and being a fantastic professor!
-Thank you to the class of AAS 191A Summer 2024 Session A class for taking part in our project through survey participation and words of encouragement!
+Thank you to the AAS 191A Summer 2024 Session A class for participating in our project through the survey and words of encouragement!

 ## Contact Information